The Content window

 The Card ID is also impacted by DisplaySetup:

-Since all Displays are not necessarily wired in the exact same way, “Decklink Live input Patch” can add exception for specific machines.
-For instance, in the screenshot above, trying to use Card #1 will in fact use Card #5 on this Display.
+Since all Media Servers are not necessarily wired in the exact same way, “Decklink Live input Patch” can add exception for specific machines.
+For instance, in the screenshot above, trying to use Card #1 will in fact use Card #5 on this Media Server.

 NDI